dictionaria/iquito/raw/intro.md

 <tr>
 <td><b>bijao</b></td>
 <td>noun</td>
 <td>Term used for various plants of the genus <i>Heliconia</i> that have long, broad, and quite tough glossy leaves.
-These leaves are used in many communities in rural Peruvian Amazonia to wrap food for transport, or to cook it, in the form of <i>patarashca</i>; they are also used to seal the tops of cooking pots to steam food.</td>
+These leaves are used in many communities in rural Peruvian Amazonia to wrap food for transport, or to cook it, in the form of <i>patarashca</i> (see below); they are also used to seal the tops of cooking pots to steam food.</td>
 </tr>

 <tr>